One Day Hiking Grand Tetons: Jenny Lake & String Lake

 This was part of my US coast to coast road trip with Trek America, before visiting Grand Teton we spent two nights camping in Yellowstone National Park.

-Following our time in Grand Teton, we camped in Jackson Hole, Wyoming a boarding town to the Teton range.
+Following our time hiking Grand Tetons, we set up camp in Jackson Hole, Wyoming a boarding town to the Teton range.
 Jackson is a great place to enjoy rafting down snake river, watch the Cow Boy Shootout and walk around a real American Cowboy Village.
 It’s a really neat town, I loved visiting and exploring Jackson.

 For those of you looking to do a mini road trip, it is it easy to combine Yellowstone, Grand Tetons and Jackson into a 5-day itinerary.
 It is a fantastic trip with action-packed activities, numerous hikes and beautiful scenery.